Animal hide, acrylic, and wire

 Gordon Robichaux is pleased to present its first exhibition, Ken Tisa: Objects/Time/Offerings.
 This immersive, site-specific installation by artist Ken Tisa comprises objects and ephemera from Tisa’s extensive collections, combined and layered with the paintings and drawings these items have inspired over the past three decades.
-The project is a new iteration of Tisa’s ongoing engagement with his collections and past installations: in his loft in SoHo, where he’s lived since the ’70s; in his apartments in Miami Beach and Aix-en-Provence, France; and at MoMA PS1, with the 1977 Hotel Firbank Archive exhibition and series of performances.
+The project is a new iteration of Tisa’s ongoing engagement with his collections and past installations: in his loft in SoHo, where he has lived since the 1970s; in his apartments in Miami Beach and Aix-en-Provence, France; and at MoMA PS1, with the 1977 Hotel Firbank Archive exhibition and series of performances.

 Ken Tisa: Objects/Time/Offerings presents shelves dense with puppets from the Czech Republic, Thailand, and Java; African devotional objects; French porcelain; plastic toys; Noh masks.
 Inside a translucent box lies a rich trove of associations: a pre-Columbian object, an Indonesian bone cylinder for a betel nut container, a Roman oil lamp, a Mayan frog whistle, a stone face, two seedpods, and a sterling-silver sewing instrument—all juxtaposed to create infinite worlds, temporalities, and stories.

-Positioned next to walls laden with paintings, drawings, photographs, and ephemera, these objects are reincarnated and set into motion in an entirely new configuration.
+Positioned next to walls laden with paintings, drawings, photographs, and ephemera, these objects are reincarnated and set in motion in an entirely new configuration.
 Layers of conversation, meaning, and memory are communicated through the combination and arrangement of disparate objects from Tisa’s collection and the paintings they inspired: a series of daily works from the late ’80s and early ’90s, when he lost many friends as well his lover to AIDS.

 Tisa’s predilection for visual intensity and material density (historical, temporal, and cultural) can be traced back to childhood excursions to the flea market with his uncle Abe who was “crazy, certifiable, and an obsessive collector of everything, like me.”
 For Tisa, the collecting “gene” or gesture—this felt and activated sense of the power and pleasure of objects—is the method and the manifesto that underlie his work. (“I like stuff.
 I’ve always liked stuff.
 My paintings are filled with stuff.”)